Arturo Murillo: Forged document case

-In 2011, Murillo was met with allegations by the Ministry of Defense that he had forged his military service records in order to qualify before to National Electoral Court as a candidate in 2009.
+In 2011, Murillo was met with allegations by the Ministry of Defense that he had forged his military service records in order to qualify before the National Electoral Court as a candidate in 2009.
 According to the ministry, the files in question were false because the numerical code they belonged to corresponded to another person.
-For this, the Ministries of Defense and Institutional Transparency filed criminal proceedings with the Prosecutor's Office against him for the crimes of filing a forged instrument and ideological falsehood.
+For this, the Ministries of Defense and Institutional Transparency filed criminal proceedings with the prosecutor's office against him for the crimes of filing a forged instrument and ideological falsehood.
 On 3 May 2016, the Fifth Sentencing Court of the Judicial District of La Paz, by unanimous vote, acquitted Murillo on the second charge but found him guilty on the first, sentencing him to two years in the San Pedro prison.
 In response, UN denounced the ruling as an "abuse of political power against democratic dissent", alleging that the judicial branch had become subject to the MAS, who sought to silence Murillo as the head of the Democratic Unity caucus in the Senate.

-Murillo appealed the decision in October 2018, seeking the conviction's annulment under the justification that the falsehood of the documents had not been adequately demonstrated at the trial.
-Justice took two years and five months to resolve the appeal.
-Finally, on 4 June 2021, the Supreme Tribunal of Justice confirmed the original sentence of two years.
+Murillo appealed the decision in October 2018, seeking the conviction's annulment under the justification that the falsehood of the documents had not been adequately demonstrated at the trial; the appeal took two years and five months to resolve.
+On 4 June 2021, the Supreme Tribunal of Justice re-affirmed the original sentence of two years.
 Had the ruling been released in 2019, it would have barred him from assuming office as minister of government.